China internet users call for action against Japan in airspace spat

 Retired Major General Luo Yuan, one of China’s most outspoken military figures, wrote on his Weibo account that China had to enforce the zone with force if necessary.

-“It must be enforced to the full, and no country must think that they can harbour the idea of leaving things to chance,” he wrote.
+“It must be enforced to the full, and no country must think that they can harbor the idea of leaving things to chance,” he wrote.

-“If they refuse to comply, and act wilfully despite advice to the contrary ...
+“If they refuse to comply, and act willfully despite advice to the contrary ...
 China’s armed forces will take emergency defensive measures.”
-(Reporting by Ben Blanchard and Huang Yan; Editing by Nick Macfie)